Written by Default admin account Пятница, 16 Декабрь 2011

 We make the test cases based on these classes.
 So, if we take one representative from each class, we get 11 tests.
 11 – not much, but is it enough?

 Does this set of tests give a quality assurance?
-Let us consider the following techniques: boundary value analysis, and we will try to answer these questions.
+Let us consider the following Technologies: boundary value analysis, and we will try to answer these questions.
 But more about that we’ll talk next time.

 If you’d like we apply our experience and knowledge to make your software better, you might be interested in our software testing service.